So here is my take on an ohm’s law explanation using a power wheel as an anology.

 If using a regulated variable voltage battery device, a simple little formula to use to find the voltage needed to fire a coil is the Ohms Plus Two Formula.
-If you know the resistance of the coil, add the number two and the sum will be the voltage to use.
-For example, 2.0 ohms + 2 = 4 volts.
+If you know the resistance of the coil, add the number two and the sum will be the voltage to begin with.
+For example, 2.0 ohms + the number "2 " = 4 volts.
 This is a good starting point, and you can adjust + or - to find your "sweet spot".

 For RBA users: When using the Ohm's Law Calculator to calculate the battery amp draw of a coil in a RBA, always use 4.2 volts as the voltage (a fully charged battery's voltage).
 You should never pull more amps than the continuous discharge rate in amps for that battery, and you should allow for some safe headroom on top of that.
 Amp ratings for batteries

 Never fire a coil in a RBA without first checking the resistance with a reliable ohm reader or digital multimeter.
 Routinely re-check the resistance after use to insure the resistance remains what you built.
 Something as simple as a post screw becoming loose can change your resistance.
 This recently occured in my own RDA when a loose positive post screw lowered the coil resistance by 0.5 ohms.
 Thankfully I routinely check and recheck my coil resistance with an ohm reader, or I might have experienced a catastrophic battery event.

 You need to be logged in to comment